 The film has been praised for giving the audience “a glimpse of atypical, beautiful, and even joyous grieving.”
 It shows the dying people and their circle of loved ones go about their usual daily routine.
 Although the audience sees sadness and worry, we also witness humor and lightheartedness.
 It’s this normalcy of life that makes the audience connect to the loss of these complete strangers featured in the film.
 As the website, The Spool says the filmmakers “Peltz and O’Neill leave space for love to fill the void, which makes it all the more understandable why these people choose to go into the end of their lives in such unique ways.”

 Here at KORU we fully support clients and their families in choosing unique and personalized ways of honoring their loved ones.
-We collaborate with local artists and makers in providing beautiful, environmentally sustainable, artisanal vessels for you.
+We go beyond the traditional urns and collaborated with local artists and makers in providing beautiful, environmentally sustainable, artisanal vessels and urns for you.

 Susan Johnston is one of the local artists KORU has collaborated with.
 In the “Sentiments” series, Susan creates pit-fired pottery birds made from clay with the ashes of your loved one embedded in each work of art.
 As each person in this world, each bird the artist creates will be one of a kind.